grafana/grafana/docs/sources/alerting/unified-alerting/high-availability.md

 The coordination between Grafana instances happens via [Gossip](https://en.wikipedia.org/wiki/Gossip_protocol).
 Alerts are not gossiped between instances.
 It is expected that each scheduler delivers the same alerts to each Alertmanager.

-The two type of messages that are gossiped between instances are:
+The two types of messages that are gossiped between instances are:

-- Notification logs: Who (which instance) notifier what (which alert)
+- Notification logs: Who (which instance) notified what (which alert)
 - Silences: If an alert should fire or not

-These two states are persisted to the database periodically and when Grafana is gracefully shutdown.
+These two states are persisted in the database periodically and when Grafana is gracefully shutdown.

 ## Setup

-To enable high availability support, we need to set the configuration [option `ha_peers` within the `[unified_alerting]` section]({{< relref "../../administration/configuration.md#unified_alerting" >}}).
+To enable high availability support, you need to set the configuration [option `ha_peers` within the `[unified_alerting]` section]({{< relref "../../administration/configuration.md#unified_alerting" >}}).
 Setting this option to at least 1 peer will trigger the high availability mode for Grafana 8 Alerts.
-Communication happens using the port 9094 on both UDP and TCP, so please make sure each instance has access on these.
+Communication happens using port 9094 on both UDP and TCP, so please make sure each instance has access on these.

 The idea here is that you: